 A1 method: In this, we can refer to D8 with the INDIRECT method

 R1C1 method: In this method, we can refer to B9 as row 9 and column 2.

 Another way we can refer is if a cell has text R9C2, we can refer that cell with the INDIRECT formula in the R1C1 method.

-In the above screenshot, R9C2 is in cell D10; hence we refer to D10 in the formula, but the string reference is in the R1C1 method hence given False.
+In the above screenshot, R9C2 is in cell D10; hence, we refer to D10 in the formula, but the string reference is in the R1C1 method, hence False.